Skip to main content

 On the first floor there is a generous principal bedroom with a bay window and elevated views, a multitude of fitted wardrobe cupboards, and a contemporary en suite bathroom.
 There are four further bedrooms, three of which enjoy an outlook over the village green and benefit from fitted storage solutions, one of which also has a charming period fireplace and en suite shower room.
 A modern family bathroom completes the accommodation on this floor.

-To the front, the property has a pleasing outlook over the village green which is owned by the Crown Estate and used by Englefield Green Cricket Club.
-Steeped in history, the green once was host to horse racing in the 18th century, and Englewick had the right to graze 50 sheep for many years.
-To the side of the neighbouring property, there is a driveway providing access to a garage.
+To the front, the property has a pleasing outlook over the village green which is owned by the Crown Estate and is famous for hosting the last fatal duel in England in 1852.
+It is used by Englefield Green Cricket Club these days for more serene activity!
+Steeped in history, the green also was once host to horse racing in the 18th century, and Englewick had the right to graze 50 sheep for many years - but not at the same time!
+To the side of the neighbouring property, there is a driveway providing access to a single garage.
+There is planning permission in place to repalce this with a new double garage.
 The sizeable rear garden enjoys a southerly aspect and includes a level area of lawn, with a timber-framed gazebo, a vegetable garden, and various mature shrubs and trees.

 Englewick resides in a highly desirable location within the village of Englefield Green, with its village green, variety of shops catering for day-to- day needs, restaurants and public houses, including the popular Barley Mow which is conveniently situated just a stone’s throw from the property.
 For commuters, the M3, M4 and M25 motorways are within easy reach and rail connections to London (Waterloo) are available at Egham, Staines, Virginia Water, and Windsor.